cfpland/frontend/content/guides/03-how-conferences-choose-speakers.md

 Just because a speaker is new does not mean that they don't know what they're talking about.
 I've met a lot of speakers with 20+ years of experience in their field, so it's pretty safe to say they're qualified to give a talk - even if they haven't before.
 That said, even qualified speakers need to show the organizers that they're qualified in some way, so writing blog posts, books, or courses can be a good way to demonstrate your knowledge even before you start speaking.

 > "Why should I listen to them?
 Are they an amazing speaker and will give a great performance?
 Are they an expert in a field that they can speak authoritatively on?
 Do they have some unique experience that makes their content special or different?...Did you win “best comedic presentation” at your local toastmasters?
 Were you in every theatre play and musical production in school?
-Did you write an open source tool or library that deals heavily with the topics involved?
+Did you write an open-source tool or library that deals heavily with the topics involved?
 Have you spoken before?
 > _[Richard Schneeman](https://schneems.com/blogs/2016-04-07-conference-proposal)_

 ### 5. Diversity of Speakers